Standard of Living

 Per capita GDP reveals the average income of a population and is sometimes viewed as a country’s standard of living, but some nations have a high concentration of wealth.
 In other words, there are a few very wealthy individuals and a much greater population of poverty-stricken families.
 An economy with concentrated wealth may have a per capita GDP equal to an economy with more evenly distributed wealth.
 In spite of this, the standard of living and economic health of the economy with a higher concentration of wealth would be lower than the country with the more evenly distributed wealth.
 Income distribution contributes to the overall standard of living because more of the citizens share in their economy’s prosperity.

 The Human Development Index – A Better Way to Measure Standard of Living

 Economists recognize that quality of life depends on more than average income.
-This problem has generated other indexes to calculate standard of living.
-Each index recognizes that income is just one of the variables that affect standard of living.
+This problem has generated other indexes to calculate the standard of living.
+Each index recognizes that income is just one of the variables that affect the standard of living.
 The Human Development Index (HDI), published by the United Nations, is an index that measures the standard of living in different countries by combining life expectancy, educational attainment, and income.
 Table 1 ranks the top ten countries using the HDI from 2015.
 Only the United States, Germany, and Canada rank among the largest economies while ranking in the top 10 HDI.
 However, only four countries listed in the top ten of per capita income failed to make the top ten ranking in HDI (Qatar, Macao SAR, China, Luxembourg, and Liechtenstein).
 This shows the positive correlation between per capita income and quality of life.

 Source: United Nations Development Index